aarmey/167L-materials/reading.md

 1. What is a benefit and drawback of lysine-based conjugation?
 2. Why does cystein-mediated conjugation require pre-treatment with a reducing agent such as DTT?
 3. Do you think cystein-mediated conjugation is possible for most proteins?
 How about lysine-mediated conjugation?
 Why/why not?

+### Shaffer et. al.

+### Hafner et. al.

+1. What is the argument the authors make when asserting we need a new drug response metric?
+2. What is the IC~50~?
+E~max~?
+3. How do the authors measure cell number?
+Are their methods specific to this type of assay?
+4. Let's say you're measuring the drug response of an enzyme's activity—do you need to use the GR~50~?
+Why?

+### Fraley et. al.

+### Engler et. al.